How I’m Transforming My Rental Kitchen

 The photo above shows the old dishwasher.
 Thank goodness that’s gone.

-I’m going to attempt to break down the costs of my apartment kitchen redo.
+I will attempt to break down the costs of my apartment kitchen redo.

 The dishwasher was free courtesy of the apartment complex.
 About time I got something free.